oppia/oppia-web-developer-docs/Instructions-for-Admins.md

   ```

   and play with the app for a while to make sure that nothing seems amiss.

-1. If the terms have been updated in this release cycle, update `feconf.REGISTRATION_PAGE_LAST_UPDATED_UTC` accordingly.

 1. Bump the version number by editing `app.yaml`, and update the `CHANGELOG` file.
 Use the commit message `Bump the version number to [VERSION_NUMBER] and update the changelog.` in order to make it easier to find when compiling future changelists.